zonghui0228/GeneOntologyFingerprint/README.md

 Given a gene and a GO term recognized in the corpus, we first calculated the statistical significance of the connectivity of each gene-GO pair using the unadjusted p-value generated from the hypergeometric test.

-The mathematical formula is defined in paper, and the code is **caculatePvalue()** defined in **step2_OntologyFingerprint.py**, the results is **./step2_ontofing/lihc/pvalue.csv**
+The mathematical formula is defined in paper, and the code is **caculatePvalue()** defined in **step2_OntologyFingerprint.py**

 #### adjust P-value

 Second, to convert the p-value into the adjusted p-value, we took into account several noised non-significant gene-GO relationships with the following three situations: i) abstracts that mentioned many genes; ii) abstracts that included general GO terms (e.g., “cell”, GO:0005623); and iii) hotspot genes or well-studied genes (e.g., TP53, and ERBB2) linked to massive biomedical studies.
 To eliminate these noised non-significant gene-GO relationships, we adopted the adjusted p-value defined by Tsoi LC.

-The mathematical formula is defined in paper, and the code is **caculateAdjustedPvalue()** defined in **step2_OntologyFingerprint.py**, the results is **./step2_ontofing/lihc/adjusted_pvalue.csv**
+The mathematical formula is defined in paper, and the code is **caculateAdjustedPvalue()** defined in **step2_OntologyFingerprint.py**

 ### step3.
 Calculate gene-gene similarity score (GGSS)

 The gene-gene similarity score (GGSS) was computed based on a modified inner product algorithm.
 The GGSS reflects the similarity between two genes, indicating their similar ontology fingerprints in a certain disease.

-The mathematical formula is defined in paper, and the code is  **step3_GeneSimilarityScore.py**, the results is **./step3_similarityscore/lihc/genepairs_similarity.txt**.
+The mathematical formula is defined in paper, and the code is  **step3_GeneSimilarityScore.py**.

-Furthermore, we determined the GGSS percentile threshold based on prior knowledge of the gene set enrichment analysis (GSEA) annotation file downloaded from [https://www.gsea-msigdb.org/gsea/ index.jsp](https://www.gsea-msigdb.org/gsea/ index.jsp) (**./knol/c5.all.v6.2.symbols.gmt**).
+Furthermore, we determined the GGSS percentile threshold based on prior knowledge of the gene set enrichment analysis (GSEA) annotation file downloaded from https://www.gsea-msigdb.org/gsea/index.jsp (**./knol/c5.all.v6.2.symbols.gmt**).

 For each gene-gene pair, we defined a quaternion GGSS (A, B, SS, L), where A and B represent genes A and B, respectively, SS represents the similarity score between genes A and B, and L represents whether genes A and B were annotated in the same GO process in the GSEA.
 If so, L was labelled 1; otherwise, it was labelled 0.
-We ranked gene-gene pairs in descending order of the SS and removed those whose SSs were equal to zero. the result in ./step3_similarityscore/lihc/genepairs_similarity_gsea.txt.
+We ranked gene-gene pairs in descending order of the SS and removed those whose SSs were equal to zero.

 ## **Evaluation of the discrimination ability of the identified gene expression pattern**